vikinglock/bento/README.md

 bento (ベント) game engine by me :)

-**currently bento is very bare bones so don't mind that it's missing lot of features that a regular game engine'd have**
+**currently bento does not in fact have a ui so familiarize yourself with a text editor or run as fast as you can**

 this project uses the MIT license so it's gonna be free so just include that in your project